 We also reminded them that this is a gift from God, and we want everyone to work hard to be thankful and content all week.
 That means we will not whine or complain, we will not badger mom and dad, and we will try to be grateful for whatever it is that we get or do.

 It took a few reminders during the week, but overall they did a great job.
 I think it helped for them to understand our heart behind the trip and to remember that it’s a gift.

 Best.
 Decision.
 Ever.
 I wasn’t worrying about getting the perfect pictures or crafting the perfect status update to share on social media.
 I wasn’t thinking about where my phone was all the time.
-I wasn’t trolling FB at night in bed.
-Instead, I read great books on my balcony (Tramp for the Lord and Blackmoore are both stealing my heart at the moment), took naps, watched Royals games with my hubs, went on walks (with my daughter in the pic above), and spent a lot of time with my family.
+I wasn’t trolling Facebook at night in bed.
+Instead, I read great books on my balcony (here are some of my favorite summer reads), took naps, watched Royals games with my hubs, went on walks (with my daughter in the pic above), and spent a lot of time with my family.
 It was absolutely refreshing.

 5) Didn’t open my computer once.

 I brought my computer, thinking that I might have to work on the blog a little bit.
 But, thankfully I never opened it.
 Again, it provided a much needed break from work and social media.
 It’s amazing how much stress one small machine can cause.
 (Shout out to my pal, Polly, for holding up all things blog-related while I was gone.
 She’s the best.)

 One of my best childhood friends happened to be staying nearby in a house on a bay, so we got to spend Father’s Day with her family.
 They were kind enough to rent paddle boards and a kayak.
 We were able to try paddle boarding for the first time and learned that it is a blast!
 Everyone in our family was able to do it on the calm bay waters.
 Highly recommend trying it sometime!